passivelib/mcell/README.md

 Make Cell (mcell) is a tool that automates the synthesis of on-chip passive components, generating models that are customized to the required geometry and frequency range for any process node.
 MCELL supports the following components:
 - Spiral inductor (inductor-spiral)
 - Symmetric inductor (inductor-symmetric)
-- 1:1 transformer (transformer1o1): The secondary is placed in the metal layer directly below the primary to maximize the coupling coefficient
+- 1:1 transformer (transformer1o1): the secondary is placed in the metal layer directly below the primary
-- 1:2 transformer (transformer1o2)
+- 1:2 transformer (transformer1o2): the secondary is placed in the metal layer directly below the primary
-- 2:1 transformer (transformer2o1)
+- 2:1 transformer (transformer2o1): the secondary is placed in the metal layer directly below the primary
-- 2:2 transformer (transformer2o2)
+- 2:2 transformer (transformer2o2): the secondary is placed in the metal layer directly below the primary
-- Spiral transformer (transformer-spiral)
+- Spiral transformer (transformer-spiral): the primary and secondary are placed on the same metal layer, supporting an arbitrary number of windings on both sides.

 These components can be designed with either rectangular or octagonal geometries and can include an optional patterned ground shield.
 For symmetric components (all except the spiral inductor), a DC feed can be integrated at the center of symmetry.